Pics by Bandanna Photography

 You big beautiful thing.

-Meredith’s Supernatural Amphitheatre is exactly as its name suggests; there’s an ethereal beauty that stirs something inside you.
-Perhaps it’s the tangled branches of its sprinkled, distinctive trees or the electric buzz of excitement in the air for the magic set to unfold – whatever it is, you can’t help but forget the world at large when Aunty Meredith sweeps you into her warm embrace.
+Meredith’s Supernatural Amphitheatre stirs something within you from the moment you first step foot in it.
+There’s a palpable, ethereal beauty that feels, exactly as its name suggests, supernatural.
+Perhaps it’s the tangled branches of its sprinkled trees or the buzz of excitement in the air – whatever it is, you can’t help but feel like you’re on another plane when Aunty Meredith sweeps you into her warm embrace.

 After paying respects to the land and its owners in a touching smoke ceremony and Welcome To Country, it was time to get stuck in.